Kesteven and Sleaford High School: Extra-curricular activities

-Girl guiding has a long history at the school.
-In the early 1920s, the school had two companies of girl guides, but after their captain, Miss Gittings, left in 1925, the school groups were amalgamated with the town's company.
-The group was revived in 1955 as the 4th Sleaford Company led by Miss Outram.
+Girlguiding has a long history at the school.
+In the early 1920s, the school had two companies of girl guides, but after their captain, one Miss Gittings, left in 1925, the school groups were amalgamated with the town's company.
+The group was revived in 1955 as the 4th Sleaford Company led by one Miss Outram.
 The company was active throughout the 1960s and 1970s, although Outram became divisional commander in 1969 and Misses Hudson and Broughton took over the school's guides, which were split into four patrols.
-As of 2015, the 4th Sleaford (High School) Guides schedule weekly meetings on Thursdays at 4:00 pm.
+As of 2021, the 4th Sleaford Guides was still associated with the school and held weekly meetings.